Ogeon/palette/palette/README.md

 type EqualEnergySrgb<T> = Rgb<EqualEnergyStandard, T>;

 let ee_rgb = EqualEnergySrgb::new(1.0, 0.5, 0.3);

-// We need to use chromatic adaptation when going between white points. let srgb = Srgb::adapt_from(ee_rgb);
 ```

 It's also possible to implement the traits for a custom type, for when the built-in options are not enough.